stellar/stellar-core/CONTRIBUTING.md

 # Basic quality checks

 Please ensure that all tests pass before submitting changes.
-The local testsuite can be run as `make check` or `src/stellar-core --test`, see [README](./README.md) for details on running tests.
+The local testsuite can be run as `make check` or `src/stellar-core test`, see [README](./README.md) for details on running tests.

 Code formatting wise, we have a `.clang-format` config file that you should use on modified files.